deterioration implies generally the impairment of value or usefulness.

 the troubling degeneration of his memory since he reached middle age

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'degeneration.'
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'degeneration.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 : intellectual or moral decline tending toward dissolution of character or integrity : a progressive worsening of personal adjustment

 : progressive deterioration of physical characters from a level representing the norm of earlier generations or forms : regression of the morphology of a group or kind of organism toward a simpler less highly organized state